nadder/rstex/README.md

 #### Notable omissions
 * Currently no path searching is done so all files the program needs are supposed to exist in the current directory.
 (See the Unix and Windows specific versions to avoid this).
-* No other files needed for a complete system is included, i.e. fmt files, fonts, tfm files macro packages etc.
+* No other files needed for a complete system is included, i.e. fmt files, fonts, tfm files, macro packages etc.

 #### Disclaimer